ab initio PRediction Of MaterIal SynthEsis

 Ab initio simulation techniques have evolved to the point that we can reliably predict many properties of materials before they have been synthesized.
 This paradigmatic change has led to databases that contain millions of theoretically predicted materials with desirable attributes.

-Challenge of Material Synthesis
+Importance of Predicting Material Synthesis

 However, all this information is of little use if we cannot predict if these novel materials can be made at all.
+I will develop a framework based on first-principles computer simulations to predict if and how a material can be made.

 1. Boost the success rate of “materials by design”.